Most published reviews are positive, and that's nice.

 Another time I was criticized because the typeface I used was allegedly too big.
 I responded that the 12-pt type I used is the size specified by the U.S. Supreme Court to insure readability of court documents.

-And another time one of my books was criticized for being out-of-date.
+And another time one of my books was criticized for being out of date.
 I responded that the reviewer bought the wrong book, and should have bought the replacement book.
 I even offered to provide a freebie.

 Set up Google alerts for your name and your book titles.
 You'll get automatic notifications so you'll know what's being said about you so you can respond appropriately.
-WARNING: be restrained when responding to negative reviews.
-Don't get into online pissing matches that may alienate potential readers.